Miles Gerard: Life

 Descended perhaps from the Gerards of Ince, he was, about 1576, tutor to the children of Squire Edward Tyldesley, at Morleys Hall, near Astley, Lancashire.
-In 1579 he went to the seminaries of Douai and Reims, where he was ordained 7 April 1583, and then stayed on as professor until 31 August 1589 (O.S.), when he started for England with five companions.
+In 1579 he attended the English College at Douai and Reims.
+He was ordained 7 April 1583, and then stayed on as professor at the college until 31 August 1589 (O.S.), when he started for England with five companions.

 At Dunkirk the sailors refused to take more than two passengers; so the missioners tossed for precedence, and Gerard and Francis Dicconson, the eldest (it seems) and youngest of the party, won.
 Though bound for London, they were driven out of their course into Dover harbour, where they were examined and arrested on suspicion (24 November, N.S.).
 A contemporary newsletter says that they were wrecked, and escaped the sea only to fall into the hands of persecutors on shore, but this is not consistent with the official records.
 These show that the prisoners at first gave feigned names and ambiguous answers, but soon thought it better to confess all.

 After torture in London prisons under the notorious Richard Topcliffe, they were condemned as traitors.
 They were taken to Rochester, where they were hanged and quartered, says Father John Curry, writing shortly afterwards.